Automation offers the gift of time.

 The best part is you don’t need to build the report manually as your WordPress event registration plugin can handle this for you.

 Need to get a check-in list to share with your team?
 Create a downloadable report in just a few clicks from your WordPress dashboard.
-It can also work as a backup even if you are scanning tickets with QR codes to check-in attendees.
+It can also work as a backup even if you are scanning tickets that are in the form of QR code PDFs to check-in attendees

 Five time-saving tasks that a WordPress event registration plugin can help with are: